-1.4 USE OF CANADA WIDE STANDARDS
+1.3 USE OF CANADA WIDE STANDARDS - PHCs

-The Canada-Wide Standard for Petroleum Hydrocarbons in Soil (PHC CWS) was developed by the Canadian Council of Ministers of the Environment (CCME) under the Harmonization Sub-Agreement on Environmental Standards.
+The PHC CWS was developed by the CCME under the Harmonization Sub-Agreement on Environmental Standards.
 The original standard was finalized in 2001.
-A five-year review was initiated in 2005 which was followed by the release of the next version of the standard in 2008 (CCME, 2008).
+A five-year review was initiated in 2005, which was followed by the release of the next version of the standard in 2008 (CCME, 2008).
 Like Atlantic RBCA, the PHC CWS is a 3-tiered system that provides remedial objectives for petroleum hydrocarbon impacted soils within various land use categories.
 This standard only provides criteria and guidance related to soil impacts and does not address potential groundwater/surface water impacts.

-In the Atlantic Region, the CWS is most often applied at federal sites in order that all federal petroleum contaminated sites across Canada are assessed to the same standard.
-However, those Federal properties that may be destined for provincial government or private ownership through divestiture and/or impacts may cross property boundaries into provincial jurisdictions in the Atlantic Region are often assessed using Atlantic RBCA.
+In the Atlantic Region, the CWS is most often applied at Federal sites in order that all Federal petroleum contaminated sites across Canada are assessed to the same standard.
+However, those Federal properties that may be destined for Provincial government or private ownership through divestiture and/or impacts may cross property boundaries into Provincial jurisdictions in the Atlantic Region are often assessed using Atlantic RBCA.
 Responsible Parties and Site Professionals need to consider the objective of the assessment and be aware of the differences between the CWS and Atlantic RBCA in order to select the most appropriate approach.

 Atlantic Canada regulators have been active participants in the development of Atlantic RBCA through Atlantic PIRI.
-Version 3 of Atlantic RBCA has been developed to harmonize, where possible, with the CWS PHC.
-In addition to changes to the Tool Kit, recent changes to the Atlantic RBCA laboratory method enable direct comparison of site data to either Atlantic RBCA and/or CWS PHC guidelines to promote harmonization and for the benefit of federal property managers.
-Considerable industry and regulatory experience has been gained by using the Atlantic RBCA toolkit for dealing with petroleum impacted sites.
-As such, provincial regulators recommend that private sector companies utilize Atlantic RBCA for managing petroleum impacted sites in Atlantic Canada.
-Where a responsible party wishes to specifically utilize CWS PHC for petroleum hydrocarbon assessment and remediation, provincial regulators must be consulted in advance.
+Version 3.1 of Atlantic RBCA has been developed to harmonize, where possible, with the CWS PHC.
+In addition to changes to the Tool Kit, recent changes to the Atlantic RBCA laboratory method enable direct comparison of site data to either Atlantic RBCA and/or CWS PHC guidelines to promote harmonization and for the benefit of Federal property managers.
+Considerable industry and regulatory experience has been gained by using the Atlantic RBCA Tool Kit for dealing with petroleum impacted sites.
+As such, Provincial regulators recommend that private sector companies utilize Atlantic RBCA for managing impacted sites in Atlantic Canada.
+Where a responsible party wishes to specifically utilize CWS PHC for petroleum hydrocarbon assessment and remediation, Provincial regulators must be consulted in advance.

-1.5 PUBLIC SAFETY AND ENVIRONMENTAL EMERGENCIES INVOLVING PETROLEUM HYDROCARBON SPILLS
+1.4 PUBLIC SAFETY AND ENVIRONMENTAL EMERGENCIES

-In certain cases, petroleum hydrocarbon spills and releases can result in situations in which public health and safety may be at risk.
+In certain cases, petroleum hydrocarbon or chlorinated solvent spills or releases can result in situations in which public health and safety may be at risk.
 Emergency response actions must always be implemented as a priority to protect people and property from any immediate public health and safety threats (e.g., explosive vapours in sewers, fire hazards, etc.) as well as to protect sensitive habitats (e.g., streams, wetlands, etc.).